Skip to Content

 • c (2D list, required): Coefficient matrix of shape (degree+1, n_intervals).
 Each column contains the coefficients for one interval, ordered from highest to lowest degree.
 Must be a 2D list.
 1D lists are not supported.

-• x (list, required): List of breakpoints of length n_intervals+1.
-Must be a 2D list (column vector).
-1D lists are not supported.
+• x (2D list, required): Column vector of breakpoints of length n_intervals+1.
+Must be a 2D list with exactly one column and at least two rows.

 • eval_points (2D list, optional, default=x): Points at which to evaluate the piecewise polynomial.
-If not provided, the breakpoints are used.
-Must be a 2D list.
-1D lists are not supported.
+Scalars are treated as single-cell tables.
+Must be a 2D list when provided.

 Examples